 The Company expects to continue to incur obligations to advance legal fees and other expenses to the Company's Chief Financial Officer in connection with the previously disclosed civil action by the SEC against him.
 The Company is not party to the civil action, but is obligated to provide indemnification in certain circumstances (including advancing certain defense costs) to its Chief Financial Officer in accordance with the Company's certificate of incorporation and bylaws and its indemnification agreement with him.
 In addition, the Company expects to continue to incur costs responding to subpoenas and other discovery requests relating to the civil action.
 The civil action seeks from the Company's Chief Financial Officer civil money penalties, and an injunction against further violations of certain federal securities laws, a prohibition against his acting as an officer or director of a publicly-traded company, and disgorgement.
 The Company's directors' and officers' liability insurance carrier has agreed to reimburse the Company for reasonable costs of defense advanced by the Company to its Chief Financial Officer in the SEC civil action.
-Because the Company is not directly involved in the defense of the proceeding and because of the inherent uncertainty in predicting any future settlement or judicial decision and any indemnification obligation of the Company in connection with any such resolution, the Company is not able to estimate or predict the extent of any indemnification obligation of the Company to its Chief Financial Officers' and officers' and officers' and officers' and officers' liability insurance carrier associated with the civil action, any possible loss or possible range of loss associated with the civil action, or any potential effect on the Company's business, results of operations, cash flows, or financial condition.
+Because the Company is not directly involved in the defense of the proceeding and because of the inherent uncertainty in predicting any future settlement or judicial decision and any indemnification obligation of the Company in connection with any such resolution, the Company is not able to estimate or predict the extent of any indemnification obligation of the Company to its Chief Financial Officer or other costs resulting from the civil action, the amount or timing of and eligibility for reimbursements from the Company's directors' and officers' liability insurance carrier associated with the civil action, any possible loss or possible range of loss associated with the civil action, or any potential effect on the Company's business, results of operations, cash flows, or financial condition.
+On July 12, 2013, attorneys for both the SEC and the Company's Chief Financial Officer filed motions for summary judgment, which may limit the claims to be tried; however, court rulings on the motions are not expected to be issued for several weeks.
+The case is presently set for trial to begin on November 12, 2013, in the U.S. District Court for the District of Kansas in Kansas City, Kansas.